Expats in Shanghai: A Guide to Living in Shanghai

 9.Seasons in Shanghai: Weather and Climate in Shanghai

 What is the weather like in Shanghai?
-Shanghai is located in the east coast of China and has a sub-subtropical oceanic monsoon climate.
+Shanghai is located in the east coast and has a sub-subtropical oceanic monsoon climate.
 The weather in Shanghai is usually mild and humid, with four distinct seasons, warm spring, hot summer, cool autumn and cold winter.

 Compared to its summer and winter, Shanghai's spring and autumn are relatively shorter, with an average annual temperature of 16.6°C (62.0°F).
 The hottest months here are July and August, with an average temperature of 21-28°C (70-82°F).
 The coldest time is from the end of December to early February, with an average temperature of 3-11°C (37-52°F).